bella-juma/python-data-sci/README.md

 ### TECHNOLOGIES USED
 ***
-A list ofopen source  used within the project:
+A list of open source  used within the project:
  * [numpy]
  * [python libraries]
  * [pandas]